taha-parsayan/PETMAT/README.md

 ## Acknowledgments

 This app utilizes the SPM toolbox, developed by the Wellcome Centre for Human Neuroimaging.
 For more information, visit the [SPM website](https://www.fil.ion.ucl.ac.uk/spm/).

+## Citation

+If you use this tool in your work, please cite it as:

+Mohammadtaha Parsayan, Poul Flemming Høilund-Carlsen, Farzin Kamari, Abass Alavi, Sasan Andalib.
+PETMAT: A MATLAB-based PET Image Processing Tool.
+Version 2024-10. [cited (date)] .
+Available at: https://github.com.mcas.ms/taha-parsayan/PETMAT.